 Photo by John Bourscheid, owner of Killer Urbex.

-Construction on this historic school began in 1917 on the site of a former wooden schoolhouse known as Riverside Park School.
+Construction on this historic school began in 1917, on the site of a former wooden schoolhouse known as Riverside Park School.
 Designed by the prolific Jacksonville architecture firm Rutledge Holmes, the $250,000 brick structure opened as Annie Lytle Elementary School the following year.
-At the time, the school building was aesthetically striking, with stately columns, a huge auditorium, a cafeteria with a fireplace and large windows that filled the school with the Florida sunshine.
+At the time, the school building was aesthetically striking, with stately columns, a huge auditorium, a cafeteria with a fireplace, and large windows that filled the school with the bright Florida sunshine.

 Four decades of deterioration—including a fire in 1995 that caused a partial roof collapse—have left the old school in tenuous physical condition, so use extreme caution if you decide to venture inside.
 Despite this, Public School Number Four is well-known in the area as the holy grail of abandoned places in Jacksonville FL.